robin-rpr/calos/doc/faq.rst

 and architecture of interest, it is worth looking at the extensive collection of rootfs archives `maintained by linuxcontainers.org
 <https://uk.lxd.images.canonical.com/images/>`_.
 They are meant for LXC, but
-are fine as a basis for Charliecloud.
+are fine as a basis for Clearly.

 For example, this would leave a :code:`ppc64le/alpine:3.17` image du jour in the registry for use in a Dockerfile :code:`FROM` line.
 Note that